 You can always return to your home directory by running

 cd without specifying a directory.
 You can also use

 ~ in place of your home directory in any other commands:

 To learn more about how to use these three commands, you can check out our guide on exploring the Linux filesystem.

-In the last section, we learned a bit about how to navigate the filesystem.
+In the last section, you learned how to navigate the filesystem.
 You probably saw some files when using the

 ls command in various directories.
-In this section, we'll discuss different ways that you can use to view files.
 In contrast to some operating systems, Linux and other Unix-like operating systems rely on plain text files for vast portions of the system.

-The main way that we will view files is with the
+The main way that you will view files in this tutorial is with the

 less command.
-This is what we call a "pager", because it allows us to scroll through pages of a file.
+This is what is called a “pager”, because it allows you to scroll through pages of a file.
 While the previous commands immediately executed and returned you to the command line,

 less is an application that will continue to run and occupy the screen until you exit.